Join

 and one for adults with an ASD.

-Meetings are in located from the East End of
+Meetings are located from the East End of

-Long Island to Suffolk County, Nassau County, Queens
+Long Island in Suffolk County, to mid-Suffolk County in Stony Brook and Brentwood, Nassau County, Queens

 and Manhattan.
 Specific dates, times and locations can

-be found on the Support pages in the index on your left.
+be found on the Support pages in the dropdown above.

 for individuals on the spectrum.
 Family members are